sertchan/sertchan/README.md

 <br>

-# Who am i?
+# Who am I?

 ### Here is Arda Seyhan Temli

-As you can see i am fullstack software developer and linux specialist former linux elitist.
-I'm very intrested with system developing at the moment with Rust.
-I love embeded systems.
+As you can see I am a full-stack software developer and Linux specialist former Linux elitist.
+I'm very interested in system development at the moment with Rust.
+I love embedded systems.

 #### Lets do some Question & Answer here:

-How old are you?
-Im 16 at the moment.
+How much experience do you have?
+I'm in web development for 2 years.
+We can't see many projects on my GitHub because I wasn't interested with git and open source projects.

-Which pronunce do you prefer?
-He/Him
+Which pronunciation do you prefer?
+Any

-Where do you life?
-I currently live at Ankara/Turkey.
+Where do you live?
+I currently live in Ankara/Turkey.

-Why you gived fucking Snapchat at the links?
-Because of my standarts.
-LMAO.

 What about games?
-I was really enjoy to playing osu like 1 year ago.
-Also i very enjoy to play celeste and terraria like most of pixel design games.
+I enjoyed playing osu like 1 year ago.
+Also, I very much enjoy playing celeste and terraria like most pixel design games.

-Yeah, Can you talk about real life?.
-Sure, i do bodybuilding on my free times, im currenty studying at the highschool and preparing to universty.
-So im not active in this times.
+Yeah, Can you talk about real life?
+Sure, I do bodybuilding in my free time, I'm currently studying at high school and preparing for university.
+So I'm not active at this time.
 <br>

 ## ⚡ Technologies